joyanta55/dockerAutomationwithPython/README.md

 ```
 cp -r python_code /tmp
 ```
 Then in the prompt provide `/tmp/python_code` and check the validation and docker image creation.
-For example, the `python_code` I shared, it doesn't run on python 3.7, but python 3.8.
-Check the logs, will have fun.
+For example, the `python_code` I shared, it doesn't run on `python 3.7`, but `python 3.8`.
+Check the logs to understand the process.
 Here's my console log, hope that helps

 ```